b-mclaren/openinfralab-doc/docs/OCPv/highAvailability.md

 > 1. OCPv can only emulate the Intel 6300ESB chipset.
 2. The `action` parameter can be set to poweroff, reset, or shutdown.

+To trigger the watchdog time, on the VM execute `cat >> /dev/watchdog`

 ## Machine Health Checks

 Limitations: